and Instructions for Presenters of Candidate Projects

 be able to judge if it is an appropriate project for them to

-- Specify what resources and expertise you will be able
+- Specify what resources, expertise, and involvement you

 - Bring along any prior prototypes you might have to show